 The posts within these hospitals have been specially selected for ACCS since they provide an ideal case mix to achieve the competencies contained in the ACCS curriculum.
 The posts have been used now since the inception of ACCS and are known to reliably deliver ACCS training requirements.

 CT2 ACCS in West Midlands comprises 6 months of Anaesthesia and 6 months of Intensive Care Medicine which would be undertaken at one of the hospitals listed below.
 Again the posts used in these hospitals are known to deliver a wide variety of experience and give ample opportunities to achieve the curriculum requirements.

-Explicit instructions regarding the requirements for a successful ARCP are sent out by the TPD at the start of each academic year and published on the website here,
+Explicit instructions regarding the requirements for a successful ARCP are sent out by the TPD at the start of each academic year.

 Educational Programme & Supervision

 The educational program followed is that of the post in which the trainee is placed since they are expected to develop the skills relevant to that post.
-The training record used is that of the parent College of the trainee's selected speciality in order to provide continuity in future years of training.
+The training record used is that of the parent College of the trainee's selected specialty to provide continuity in future years of training.